 The beautiful aroma is very volatile.
 Many coffee roasters invest significantly just for coffee beans storage to best preserve the wonderful flavours and aromatics from its origin.

 Air movement and temperature fluctuation.
 Leaving coffee beans open and exposed to direct sunlight destroy your coffee beans.

 Please don't do that to your coffee beans.
 They will fade away.
 It's just too sad to see that.

 For roasted coffee beans, oxygen is the real killer!

 Every coffee roaster takes coffee beans storage very very very seriously.
 Our hot and humid climate in Malaysia makes green beans storage very challenging and requires significant investment to preserve all the amazing flavours.

 Some roasters use vacuum packers, some with nitrogen flush, 24/7 air conditioned room, dehumidifier, and even classical music for the coffee beans, all day long.

 However for us home brewers, we don't want to spend money on any of those.
 Here are a few ways to keep your coffee beans healthy and delicious!

 The colourful coffee bags.

-The Best Method : Store together with coffee bag
+The Good and Easiest method : Store together with coffee bag